AnikaLegal/intake/README.md

 - check your changes in the test environment
 - merge the `develop` into `master` and push to GitHub to release your change to prod

-Deployment is run automatically via [CircleCI](https://circleci.com/dashboard) using the bash scripts in `/scripts/circleci/`.
+Deployment is run automatically via GitHub Actions using the bash scripts in `/scripts`.
 They are triggered by changes to the develop or master branches on GitHub.

 Deployment can also be run manually using the bash scripts in `/scripts/release/`.
-You must have awscli installed and have set the following envars to run the scripts:

-- AWS_ACCESS_KEY_ID
-- AWS_SECRET_ACCESS_KEY
-- SENTRY_AUTH_TOKEN

 ## Errors and Logging